 When interest rates are low, where can you get the best return for your money?
 If the best high-interest savings accounts aren’t enough or don’t fit your financial goals, there are other ways of getting the most out of your money.

 Consider these other ways to save:

-Unlike most insurance policies, a portion of the payments you put towards a whole life insurance policy is put into a tax-advantaged investment scheme, which is chosen based on your needs and risk tolerance.
+If you want to save up for a major purchase or save for retirement, you can put your money into the cash value portion of a whole life insurance policy or a universal life insurance policy.
+A portion of the payments you put towards these policies is put into a tax-advantaged investment scheme, which is chosen based on your needs and risk tolerance.
 If you need access to cash, you can withdraw it from the investment, borrow against your policy, surrender the policy or even sell it.

 If you want to save up specifically for medical expenses, then a health savings account may be right for you.
 Using a health savings account, business owners agree to set aside funds for their employees’ medical expenses up to a certain amount.
 When medical needs arise, employees pay for them and are then completely reimbursed by their employer.
 The advantage is that these payouts are 100% tax deductible for business owners and 100% tax free for their employees!

 This is what makes health savings accounts especially good for self-employed people and contract workers.
 They can deduct their contributions to these accounts from their business taxes but also receive funds from these accounts – tax free – to cover their medical expenses.